keptn/keptn.github.io/content/docs/0.16.x/bridge/_index.md

 ### Evaluation board

-* Next to the evaluation comparison as a heatmap or chart in the *Services* view, we provide a link to the *Evaluation Board*, which displays only the evaluation comparison on this stage.
+* Next to the evaluation comparison as a heatmap or chart in the *Services* view, we provide a link to the *Evaluation Board*, which displays only the evaluation comparison for this stage.

     {{< popup_image
     link="./assets/bridge_evaluationboard.png"
     caption="Keptn Bridge Evaluation Board">}}

 ### Sequences view

 * The sequences for the selected project are shown on this screen.
-It has a lot of filter possibilities, that can either be selected in the left pane or be applied by using the search bar.
+It has many filter possibilities which can either be selected in the left pane or applied by using the search bar.
 * When you select a sequence, the related tasks are shown for each stage.
 The stages can be selected by clicking onto the stage name in the timeline, or the badge of the sequence list item.
 * You can also expand each task to show the related events.